d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ## Training

-Similar to :numref:`sec_linear_scratch`, let us first define the function to train the model on one data epoch.
-It differs to the models training from previous chapters in three places:
+Let us first define the function to train the model on one data epoch.
+It differs to the models training from :numref:`sec_softmax_scratch` in three places:

 1. Different sampling methods for sequential data (independent sampling and sequential partitioning) will result in differences in the initialization of hidden states.
-1. We clip the gradient before updating the model parameters.
-This ensures that the model does not diverge even when gradients blow up at some point during the training process (effectively it reduces the stepsize automatically).
+1. We clip the gradients before updating the model parameters.
+This ensures that the model does not diverge even when gradients blow up at some point during the training process, and it effectively reduces the stepsize automatically.
 1. We use perplexity to evaluate the model.
-This ensures that different tests are comparable.
+This ensures that different length of texts are comparable.

 When the consecutive sampling is used, we initialize the hidden state at the beginning of each epoch.
-Since the $i^\mathrm{th}$ example in the next mini-batch is adjacent to the current $i^\mathrm{th}$ example, so the next mini-batch can use the current hidden state directly, we only detach the gradient so that we only compute the gradients within a mini-batch.
+Since the $i^\mathrm{th}$ example in the next mini-batch is adjacent to the current $i^\mathrm{th}$ example, so the next mini-batch can use the current hidden state directly, we only detach the gradient so that we compute the gradients within a mini-batch.
 When using the random sampling, we need to re-initialize the hidden state for each iteration since each example is sampled with a random position.
-Same to the `train_epoch_ch3` function (:numref:`sec_linear_scratch`), we use generalized `updater`, which could be a Gluon trainer or a scratched implementation.
+Same to the `train_epoch_ch3` function in :numref:`sec_softmax_scratch`, we use generalized `updater`, which could be either a Gluon trainer or a customized scratched implementation.

 ```{.python .input}
 # Saved in the d2l package for later use